jorgschonau/jorgschonau.github.io/sentiments.md

 # Sentiment Analysis

-For my final project at Ubiqum Code Academy [link](https://goo.gl/aEmoTQ) I analysed a number of classic literature books, namely:
+For my final project at [Ubiqum Code Academy](https://goo.gl/aEmoTQ) I analysed a number of classic literature books, namely:

 - 1984 by George Orwell
 - Crime and Punishment by Fyodor Dostoevsky